ibm-developer/generator-goserver/README.md

 1. Deployment type

     Specifies the environment to which you would want to deploy you app to.
-Options are Cloud Foundry, Kubernetes or VSI.
+Options are Cloud Foundry or Kubernetes.

 1. IBM Cloud Service Enablement